Michigan v. Bryant

 Michigan v.
 Bryant, 562 U.S. 344 (2011), was a United States Supreme Court case in which the Court further developed the "primary purpose" test to determine whether statements are "testimonial" for Confrontation Clause purposes.
 In Bryant, the Court expanded upon the test first articulated in Davis v.
-Washington, "addressing for the first time circumstances in which the 'ongoing emergency' discussed in Davis extended to a potential threat to the respond police and the public at large."
+Washington, "addressing for the first time circumstances in which the 'ongoing emergency' discussed in Davis extended to a potential threat to the responding police and the public at large."

 The Court stated that determination of whether an interrogation's primary purpose was to assist in an "ongoing emergency" was an objective evaluation of the circumstances "in which the encounter occur[ed] and the statements and actions of the parties."

 Background

 Detroit Police Department officers were dispatched to a gas station parking lot and found Anthony Covington severely wounded lying next to his car.
 Covington told the police officers that he had been shot by Richard Bryant through the back door of Bryant's house as he turned to leave.
 The conversation with officers lasted five to ten minutes before ambulance services arrived.
 Covington died hours later and Bryant was charged with murder.

 In general, hearsay, where one person testifies to what another person says as a method of asserting the truth of the matter testified to, is not allowed in US courts.
 This is true for Michigan state courts as well, where Bryant was charged.
 This is because rules of evidence traditionally consider many out of court statements unreliable.
 Additionally, in criminal cases, the 6th amendment to the US Constitution contains the Confrontation Clause which grants criminal defendants the right to face their accusers.
-Since the person who actually made the potentially incriminating statements would not have to be in court, the defendant would be denied their right to face their accuser.
+Since the person who actually made the potentially incriminating statements would be unable to be in court, the defendant would be denied their right to confront their accuser.
 However, there are many exceptions to the rule against hearsay which would allow testimony to be given even if it is hearsay.
 Additionally, not all testimony to another person's statements would be defined as "hearsay" under the definition given in the rules of evidence.

 At trial, the officers testified about what Covington said.
 Bryant was found guilty of murder.
 The testimony of the officers was challenged by Bryant's legal counsel as testimonial hearsay.
 The State's position was that Covington's statements would be considered "excited utterances," one exception to the rule against hearsay, and therefore the officers could testify to what Covington said.
 Ultimately, the Michigan Supreme Court reversed Bryant's conviction, holding that the Sixth Amendment's Confrontation Clause, as explained in Crawford v.
 Washington (2004), rendered Covington's statements inadmissible testimonial hearsay.